mayankdutta/programming_basics/configuration.md

 ### configuration repository
+all the CI(configuration items) are stored centralized repository

+### checkin & checkout
-all the CI(configuration items) are stored centralized repository configuration items available in the configuration management system will be in read only be default.
+configuration items available in the configuration management system will be in read only be default.

+**checkin** is an operation used to make a developer's object version available to other users.
+**checkout** process that creates a new version of an object from an existing version stored in the database.

+developers check out objects so they can work on them.

+### change management
+change management is the process during which the changes of a system are implemented in a controlled manner by following a predefined framework/model with some reasonable modifications.

+#### Activities in change management
+- filtering changes.
+- managing changes and the change process.
+- reviewing and closing of requests for change (RFCs).